MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/faqs-user-management.md

 ### What makes Community Training secure if anyone with a valid phone number or email address can access the platform?
 How can I prevent access to course content in such scenarios?

-There are often scenarios when an organization wants to restrict portal access only to their internal workforces, identified communities or an existing list of learners.
+There are often scenarios when an organization wants to restrict portal access only to their internal workforces, identified communities, or an existing list of learners.
 In such scenarios, admins can use the Restricted User Access setting in the management portal to prevent users outside of the organization from logging into the portal.

 When this setting is enabled, only users who are added or imported to the portal by the organization will be allowed to access the portal.
 Please refer to [**this article**](../settings/restrict-portal-access-to-users-outside-your-organization.md) to learn how to restrict access to your learning portal.